clbartolome/helm-charts/README.md

 > - POSTGRESQL_PASSWORD
 > - POSTGRESQL_DATABASE

-A Helm chart a basic kubernetes app with a postgresql database included
+A Helm chart for basic kubernetes app with a postgresql database included

 Configuration [`values.yaml`]: